 The criterion for selecting traditional housing is based on the value of the house.
 The value of the house depends on its registration in the Cultural Heritage Organization of Kashan.
 Another criterion is the construction patterns of site and standing property because of the effect they have on the air quality.
 The contemporary period refers to the houses bult after the Islamic revolution.
-The selection of contemporary models is based on three general criteria: residential uses of national plans, selected architectural plans and engineering system approval plans (depending on the south or north construction of the building and the number of floors and hed differences)
+The selection of contemporary models is based on three general criteria: residential uses of national plans, selected architectural plans and engineering system approval plans (depending on the south or north construction of the building and the number of floors and bed differences).

-idential architecti are in solving this t crisis. numbe of floors and occ differences).

 Traditional samples

-F Three-si ded pattern Two-sic led pattern
+D 11.1 K Three-sid ded pattern Two-sided pattern

-Four-sided pattern Longitude Transverse Opposite Adjacent
+Four-sided patient Longitude Transverse Opposite Adjacent

 Abbasian Ale Yassin Tahami Saleh Karkhanechi

-The state of the s
+- Alexandre And the second